Oh Hi There!

 • “How does your program balance completion pressure with risk management?”

-• “What does your Just Culture process actually look like in practice?”
+• “What does your Just Culture process look like for your team?”

 • “What is your current fatigue mitigation strategy for crews?”